-- Pan-fry the duck meat in a non-stick pan (without added oil) until cooked, then set aside, allow to cool, and finely chop.
-Alternatively, feed the duck raw, depending on preference.
+- Pan-fry the chicken thigh in a non-stick pan (without added oil) until cooked, then set aside, allow to cool, and either shred or finely chop.
+Alternatively, include the chicken raw, depending on preference.
 We recommend cooking but some cats prefer raw meat. - 2.
-Pan-fry the duck heart and liver in a non-stick pan (without added oil) until cooked.
+Pan-fry the chicken heart and liver in a non-stick pan (without added oil) until cooked.
 Set aside, allow to cool, then finely chop. - 3.
-In a large mixing bowl, combine the duck, duck offal, and kale (finely chopped) and mix thoroughly. - 4.
-Once all ingredients are cool, mix in the psyllium seed husk, plant omega-3 capsules (contents), and CompleteMe Feline powder. - 5.
+In a large mixing bowl, combine the chicken, chicken offal, chicken fat, parsley (finely chopped), and chia seeds and mix thoroughly. - 4.
+Once all ingredients are cool, mix in the plant omega-3 capsules (contents) and CompleteMe Feline powder. - 5.
 Be sure to mix together all the ingredients very well.